 Raclette cheese is a semi-firm, salted cheese made with cow's milk.
 It has a very distinctive pleasant, aromatic smell with a creamy texture, similar to Gruyere cheeses.

-The particularity of this meal is the way you serve it, which depends on if you are in France or in Switzerland.
-The French version is usually with a warm grill you put on the table, each person has their own little grill plate where you place the cheese and warm it up (it's served differently in Switzerland!).
+In France the raclette is usually with a warm grill you put on the table, each person has their own little grill plate where you place the cheese and warm it up (it's served differently in Switzerland!).
 Once it’s brown on the top, you can take it off and serve!
-It is usually accompanied with small potatoes, gherkins, pickled onions, dried meats, and some Italian hams.
+It is usually accompanied with small potatoes, gherkins, pickled onions and dried meats.

 The recipe is quite simple, it’s a gratin served in a big plate with the following ingredients: potatoes, reblochon (typical Savoyard cheese), bacon lardons, cream, white wine and onions.
 It may sound basic but don’t knock it until you’ve tried it!

-The concept is simple: a sturdy pot full of melted cheese into which you dip chunks, crusty bread or a French stick.
-The cheese is a concoction of local cheeses (depending on everyone’s taste), flour to thicken, garlic and a glug of alcohol (white wine generally).
-Be careful, this delicious meal is rather addictive!
+Picture a sturdy pot full of melted cheese into which you dip crusty bread into, such as a French stick.
+The fondue itself is generally a selection of local cheeses (depending on everyone’s taste) mixed with flour to thicken, garlic and a ‘glug’ of alcohol (white wine generally).

-Originally from the Tarentaise Valley, this amazing meal is a true Savoyard speciality.
-Little pasta shells made with white flour, or buckwheat which you can use in plenty of different recipes.
+This ingredient is originally from the Tarentaise Valley and it's seen as a true Savoyard speciality.
+The little pasta shells are made with white flour or buckwheat which are used in plenty of different recipes.
 One of the well-known delicacies is the croziflette (tartiflette with crozets instead of potatoes).

 The farçon (also known as le farcement) is one of the best known recipes of Savoie Mont Blanc.
 It requires a special mould and a couple of hours cooking.
 This alpine dish is a very unusual one, combining sweet and salty ingredients such as bacon, onions, prunes, raisins, potatoes and cream.
 It's certainly original but it's also delicious!

 The diots are Savoyard sausages that are either natural, smoked, or have a distinctive cabbage flavour.
 You can cook these sausages however you want but traditionally they are cooked in wine, either red or white and onions and served with crozets or polenta.

-From Saint-Genix-sur-Guiers in Savoy.
-The Saint-Genix is basically a brioche, with red coloured pralines and sugar.
+This recipe is originally from Saint-Genix-sur-Guiers in Savoy.
+The Saint-Genix is similar to a brioche but with red coloured pralines and sugar.
 It is normally served with tea or coffee, in the afternoon.
-This sugary treat is perfect to get your energy levels back up after a long days ski.
+This sugary treat is perfect to get your energy levels back up after a long days ski!

-From Chambery, the cake of Savoy is made with flour, corn, sugar and eggs.
-It could seems relatively simple, but the secret to this delicious cake lies in its preparation: You need to beat the sugar and the egg yolk at a high speed and for a long time.
-Then, the cake has to be cooked for a very precise amount time.
-When all t done, this cake is delicious, particularly with icing sugar on the top and with some apple jam.
+From Chambery, the 'cake of Savoy' is made with flour, corn, sugar and eggs.
+The secret to this delicious cake lies in its preparation - where the sugar and egg yolk are beaten at a high speed and for a long time; the cake then must be cooked for a very precise amount time.
+When all done, this cake is delicious, particularly with icing sugar on the top and with some apple jam.

 The Genepi is a common mountain plant found in the Alps, but you may know it as the traditional herbal liqueur drank in many of the French ski resorts.
-Typically Savoyard, this kind of alcohol is generally served at the end of the meal, as a “digestif”, but it can also be enjoyed as an “aperitif”.
-Not as sweet as other digestif’s, it has a strong herbal taste that resembles chamomile or feverfew.
+Typically Savoyard, this kind of alcohol is generally served at the end of the meal as a digestif or, by some, enjoyed as an aperitif.
+It's not sweet like other digestifs, in fact it has a strong herbal taste that resembles chamomile or feverfew.